lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (a)If you charge a fee for your Application, you assume sole responsibility and liability for all related transactions and authentications, records and Taxes.
 Lazada will have no obligation to you with respect to such payment related matters, including without limitation, to track and process payments, authenticating payments, Users, maintaining or making available any records, or to pay, report or charge any Taxes.

-(b)If you provide an Application for free, you may not collect future charges from Users unless with reasonable prior written notice and subject to the User's consent to such charges.
+(b)If you provide an Application for free, you may not collect future charges from Users unless with reasonable prior written notice and subject to the User’s consent to such charges.
 No charges shall be collected for the period during which the Users were allowed to use the Application for free.

 4.2.
 Each Application is submitted under one of the specified categories on the Open Platform, which will determine the API groups that the Application Is granted access to.
 All Applications submitted are subject to the review and approval of Lazada before they are published.
 You will provide Lazada with the requested information, which includes the description of the Application, a high-level application architecture that describes the key functions of your Application, any modules within your Application (and their purpose), and dependency on third party modules or applications, and any data flows associated with such Application.
 As part of the review process we may, but shall not be obliged to, test your Application to verify that it complies with the requirements as may be stipulated by Lazada from time to time.